Pattern avoidance and RSK-like algorithms for alternating permutations and Young tableaux: The pattern

 \subsection{A first bijection}

 We give a two-step bijection, using as an intermediate set a certain family of tableaux that we will call \emph{good tableaux}.
-First, we define good tableaux, construct maps between them and $\mathcal{L}_{n, k}(1\cdots (k + 2))$ and show that these maps form a bijection.
+First, we define good tableaux, construct maps between them and $\mathcal{L}_{n, k}(1\cdots (k + 2))$ and show that these maps are inverse bijections.

 A tableau $T$ of shape $\langle(k + 1)^n \rangle$ (i.e., a set $\{T_{i, j}\}$ of positive integers for $1 \leq i \leq n$, $1 \leq j \leq k + 1$) is said to be \emph{good} if it satisfies the following conditions: \begin{description} \item[\hypertarget{G1}{G1.}] $1 = T_{i, 1} < T_{i, 2} < \ldots < T_{i, k} < T_{i, k + 1} \leq (n - i + 1)k + 1$ for all $i$, and \item[\hypertarget{G2}{G2.}] $T_{i, j} \leq T_{i + 1, j} + j - 1$ for all $i, j$. \end{description}